Carbon-izer Presents Interstate 35 in Hays County

 Starbucks / 19140 I-35

 The two Kyle Starbucks (excluding a third store that opened in 2007 near the H-E-B Plus) on Interstate 35 opened within a close timeframe of each other.
-The southbound store on the north side of town opened in October 2021 (per Starbucks Everywhere).
+This southbound store on the north side of town opened in October 2021 (per Starbucks Everywhere).

 Sunoco / Schlotzsky's / 19350 S. I-35